blueblackw/Linux-Server-Configuration/README.md

 3. Restart SSH: `sudo service ssh restart`.

 ### Step 5: Configure the Uncomplicated Firewall (UFW)
 1. Check to see the firewall status: `sudo ufw status`.
+It should look like this:
 2. Set the ufw firewall to block everything coming in: `sudo ufw default deny incoming`.
 3. Set the ufw firewall to allow everything outgoing: `sudo ufw default allow outgoing`.
 4. Set the ufw firewall to allow SSH: `sudo ufw allow ssh`.